Task Force Phoenix lights it up at Fort Sill during aerial gunnery qualifications

 |Downloads:

-This work, Task Force Phoenix lights it up at Fort Sill during aerial gunnery qualifications [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force Phoenix lights it up at Fort Sill during aerial gunnery qualifications, by MAJ Jason Sweeney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Task Force Phoenix lights it up at Fort Sill during aerial gunnery qualifications

 LEAVE A COMMENT